smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 title: "Forwarder tutorial"
 metadata:
   title: "Chainlink Node Operators: Forwarder tutorial"
-  description: "Use a Forwarder contract for more security and flexibility."
+  description: "Use a forwarder contract for more security and flexibility."
 setup: |
   import CodeSample from "@components/CodeSample/CodeSample.astro" import ClickToZoom from "@components/ClickToZoom.astro"